Rudxain/xorsum/README.md

 echo -n "" > a
 xorsum --length 4 a
 #output will be "00000000 a" (without quotes)
-#`echo -n` has different behavior in Linux distros and Windows
-#because it might include line endings like LF or CR-LF

 #write "aaaa" to this file and rehash it
 echo -n aaaa > a